GSK shareholders to vote on Novartis deal on Dec. 18

-LONDON (Reuters) - Britain’s GlaxoSmithKline (GSK.L) has asked its shareholders to vote at a meeting on Dec.
-18 on its proposed major deal with Switzerland’s Novartis NOVN.VX, which will see the two pharmaceutical group trade more than $20 billion of assets.
+LONDON, Nov 24 (Reuters) - Britain’s GlaxoSmithKline has asked its shareholders to vote at a meeting on Dec.
+18 on its proposed major deal with Switzerland’s Novartis, which will see the two pharmaceutical group trade more than $20 billion of assets.

 The transaction, which includes GSK buying Novartis’ vaccines business, Novartis purchasing GSK’s cancer drugs, and the two groups tying up in consumer healthcare, was unveiled in April.